 Yesterday was Memorial Day, a day where many of us were given time off of work to remember the passing of those who have given the ultimate sacrifice in service of our country.
-As I sat doing P&L sheets I received a phone call, that will stick in my mind for the rest of my life.
+As I sat doing P&L sheets, I received a phone call that will stick in my mind for the rest of my life.
 It was from Jordan, my landlord, Roger Bickham’s granddaughter.
-I knew that they were out of town for the weekend, so I answered expecting to be asked to maybe go and check on something at the house or some other menial helpful task.
-But when I heard her voice, I knew something was wrong, she told me that her Pepaw had passed away in his sleep.
+I knew that they were out of town for the weekend, so I answered expecting to be asked to maybe go and check on something at the house or some other menial, helpful task.
+But when I heard her voice, I knew something was wrong.
+She told me that her Pepaw had passed away in his sleep.

 In the following moments of our conversation, I sat on my couch in a state of shock, unsure of what to say or what even could be said.
-I said a couple of cliche comments of, I am sorry for your loss, but nothing that could come close to being helpful.
-After we got off the phone I continued sitting on the couch, not able to fully believe that this had happened.
+I said a couple of cliche comments of, "I am sorry for your loss", but nothing that could come close to being helpful.
+After we got off the phone, I continued sitting on the couch, not able to fully believe that this had happened.
 Mr. Bickham was 83, so at that age we know there is more time behind us than ahead of us.
-However, I had just seen him on Friday as they were preparing to leave for Florida and discussed the new wood chipper he had just gotten.
+However, I had just seen him on Friday as they were preparing to leave for Florida and discussed the new wood chipper he had just purchased.

 Everything seemed fine, no illness, no reason to expect that I would not see him again on Tuesday.
-I was going to write a post, but quite honestly, that doesn’t come close to telling the story behind our meeting Mr. Bickham, so I decided to write this blog so that I can tell the story about how this man, who my family and I have only known for the last five or so years, has had such a profound impact on my life and on my business.
-If you are a fan of our products and enjoy the variety of flavors that we produce, I can tell you with no uncertainty that if not for Mr. Bickham, I would not be in business today and there would not be a Grumpy Man.
+I was going to write a post, but quite honestly, that doesn’t come close to telling the story behind our meeting Mr. Bickham; so I decided to write this blog so that I can tell the story about how this man, who my family and I have only known for the last five or so years, has had such a profound impact on my life and on my business.
+If you are a fan of our products and enjoy the variety of flavors that we produce, I can tell you with no uncertainty that, if not for Mr. Bickham, I would not be in business today and there would not be a Grumpy Man.

-Last year, after we had finished working on the new kitchen he told me, “When you first started renting from me, I didn’t think you would be here a year later, much less five.”
+Last year, after we had finished working on the new kitchen, he told me, “When you first started renting from me, I didn’t think you would be here a year later, much less five.”

-I responded, “If I was smarter and not so stubborn I probably wouldn’t have.”
+I responded, “If I was smarter and not so stubborn, I probably wouldn’t have.”

-I learned a lot from Mr. Bickham through the years, from when I started out young and hungry, always wanting more and never being content, I saw how he lived and not that he was destitute, but he wasn’t chasing things.
+I learned a lot from Mr. Bickham through the years, from when I started out young and hungry, always wanting more and never being content.
+I saw how he lived - not that he was destitute, but he wasn’t chasing things.
 He never raised my rent and when I offered to pay 5% extra every year, he told me that if I got to the point where I could, then do it, but he didn’t need it.
 He also told me that he was probably a terrible business man for doing things that way.

 He helped me to find ingredients and would let me know if there was a good deal, make the purchase for me, and sell it to me at cost.
-So he very well might have been a terrible business man, but he was one of the best people I know.
+So he very well might have been a terrible business man, but he was one of the best people I have known.

 I don’t know about his charitable giving, or if he gave to charity, but I wouldn’t be surprised if he did.
 If you worked at his restaurant and you worked hard, he would help you however he could.
 He personified helping those who help themselves.
 I don’t believe that he believed in handouts, but he certainly believed and lived helping people, sometimes at his own expense.

 He tried for the first year or so to get me to call him Roger, but I always had too much respect for him to call him anything other than Mr. Bickham.
-But to many of his employees that is who he was, an old hippie, who had lived an extraordinary life, but never thought too much of himself.
+But to many of his employees that is who he was - an old hippie, who had lived an extraordinary life, but never thought too much of himself.

-Over the years we had a lot of conversations sitting in his living room or even putting together a puzzle at his kitchen table.
-They weren’t always deep and he told a lot of the same stories, but there was always a certain amount of calming comfort in those times that I spent with him.
+Over the years we had a lot of conversations while sitting in his living room or even putting together a puzzle at his kitchen table.
+They weren’t always deep, and he told a lot of the same stories, but there was always a certain amount of calming comfort in those times that I spent with him.
 That is one of the things that I am going to miss the most.